haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 1. Configure the project in a way that makes GHC insert performance-measuring code into your application.
 2. Run the application with the right
-   `runtime system (RTS) flags <https://downloads.haskell.org/ghc/latest/docs/users_guide/runtime_control.html>`__ to produce a performance report and
+   `runtime system (RTS) flags <https://downloads.haskell.org/ghc/latest/docs/users_guide/runtime_control.html>`__ to produce a performance report.
 3. Visualize and analyze that report.

 The process of inserting performance measuring code and collecting performance information